LeaderPortfolio

 Early Life and Education

-David Gilbert Booth was born on December 2, 1946, in Lawrence, Kansas.
-He attended Lawrence High School before pursuing higher education at the University of Kansas, where he earned a Bachelor of Arts in Economics in 1968 and a Master of Science in Business in 1969.
-Booth then attended the University of Chicago Graduate School of Business, earning an MBA in 1971.
-It was during his time at the University of Chicago that he met Eugene Fama, a professor whose research would later heavily influence his career.
+David Gilbert Booth was born in Lawrence, Kansas, where he also attended Lawrence High School.
+He earned a Bachelor of Arts in Economics in 1968 and a Master of Science in Business in 1969 from the University of Kansas.
+He then pursued an MBA at the University of Chicago Graduate School of Business, completing it in 1971.
+During his time at the University of Chicago, he was a research assistant to Eugene Fama, the Nobel laureate, which profoundly influenced his investment philosophy.

 Rise to Success